li-veindark/li-veindark/README.md

-#💻 About ME
+# 💫 About Me:

-- 👩🏻 Hola!
+##👩🏻 Hola!
 I'm Akriti.
 I love bringing my craziest ideas to life through code.
 Building is my playground!
 - 🛠  I’m currently working on NEXT - SECURE SOLANAWALLET dApp a blockchain based project.
 - 🤝 I’m looking to collaborate on AI-powered developer tools or full-stack projects that merge Artificial Intelligence with Web Development
 - 🌱 I’m currently learning Next.js + blockchain techniques and exploring the intersection of AI and Web Dev